 - Dental: chronic temporomandibular dislocation is common.

 The specific presentation patterns and their severity vary both between subtypes and within subtypes.
 They are described in more detail below.
-There is some symptom overlap with fibromyalgia and chronic fatigue syndrome.

 Molecular genetic testing is now recommended for the definitive diagnosis of the other subtypes, although not all patients with the specific condition will demonstrate the associated mutation.
 Assays of the enzyme deficiencies resulting from the genetic mutations can also be performed.